10sr/flake8-no-implicit-concat/README.md

 =========================

-Flake8 plugin to reject any implicit string concatenations.
+Flake8 plugin that forbids any implicit string concatenations.

 ```python
 # NG